 Renewing our Commitment to Combat Corruption in the Natural Resource Space

-The Leveraging Transparency to Reduce Corruption project (LTRC) is a global action-research initiative led by the Brookings Institution’s Governance Studies and Results for Development’s Accountability and Citizen Engagement practice (R4D-ACE).
+The Leveraging Transparency to Reduce Corruption Initiative (LTRC) is a global action-research project led by the Brookings Institution’s Governance Studies and Results for Development’s Accountability and Citizen Engagement practice (R4D-ACE).
 LTRC identifies, co-develops, and informs strategies and interventions to reduce corruption along the natural resource value chain.
 These strategies and interventions are grounded in evidence, extensive stakeholder consultations, and field work.
 We take a systems approach to corruption risks, with an eye toward complementing and strengthening efforts to tackle those risks through transparency, accountability, and participatory (TAP) approaches.

 LTRC supports the efforts of diverse good governance and anti-corruption actors who engage with the extractives sector at the global, national, and subnational levels.
 We do this through research, knowledge brokerage, and testing of new approaches.
 Our TAP-Plus approach is used to understand, through dialogue between key stakeholders, the roots of existing challenges and implementation gaps in order to co-design multi-pronged strategies that can overcome them.

 We envision a natural resource governance field where actors from government, civil society, industry, and academia have the knowledge and support they need to tackle corruption risks more effectively at the global, national, and subnational levels.